firefly-iii/firefly-iii.org/requested-features.md

 ## I wish to run my business using this tool
 Although there are some data-fields that can be used for business expenses, Firefly III will never move its focus from personal finance to business finance.

-## I wish to track stock portfolios using Firefly
+## I wish to track stock portfolios using Firefly III
 Same answer, unfortunately.